 If you’re not sure how good your credit rating is, it’s definitely worth checking it before you apply.
-This is because if you apply for credit and get rejected, you’ll get a further black mark on your credit record.
+If you apply for credit and get rejected, you’ll get a further mark against credit record.

-You can check your credit rating for free with a 30 day trial subscription to CreditExpert (just cancel your subscription at the end of the free period if you don’t want to be charged anything).
+You can check your credit rating for free with a 30 day trial subscription to CreditExpert.

 Should your credit rating not be too hot, it’s best to go for a card with a low regular balance.
 Check here for the lowest standard rates.

-First things first – if you’ve got significant debts, you should concentrate on paying them off before putting money aside for saving (unless you’re in the fortunate position of not having to pay any interest on your debts).
+If you’ve got significant debts, you should concentrate on paying them off before putting money aside in savings

-If you can afford to put some money away for more than a few years, it’s worth considering putting cash into a stocks and shares ISA.
+If you can afford to, it’s worth considering putting cash into a stocks and shares ISA.

 Both Exchange-Traded Funds (ETFs) and Tracker Funds can be ‘wrapped’ in an ISA scheme so you don’t have to pay tax on the gains.
 These funds do carry risks, as they are obviously dependent on stocks and shares for their performance.
 But, over a long period, you should make a much better return than with cash.